Body Fat Calculator

 Bioelectric Impedance Analysis

-This is the only indirect method other than the one using body measurements and weight such as in our body fat calculator.
+This is the only indirect method other than the one using body measurements and weight such as in our calculator.
 It works since fat conducts electricity differently than bones and muscle tissue - it has different impedance.
 This is due to the lower water percentage (~50%) in fat, compared to muscle (75%).
 The measurements consists of placing electrodes on precisely defined parts of the body, running a small electrical current through them and measuring the resistance between the different points.

 The pros of the bio-impedance method are that it is cheap and easy to do.
 On the negative side, their accuracy is highly suspect, even for healthy, non-obese individuals, but for overweight and obese persons it is very questionable.
 The large error in individual measurement limits their use in clinical environments.